Freedom of religion in Kazakhstan

+The 2021 census noted that Kazakhstan is 69.31% Muslim, 17.19% Christian, 11.25% other religious beliefs and 2.25% no religious belief.

+World rankings

+In 2023, the country was scored 1 out of 4 for religious freedom.
+It was noted that legal amendments in 2022 placed extra restrictions on citizens holding religious meetings in unregistered places of worship; it was also noted that authorities had detained 75 alleged Tablighi Jamaat Muslims between 2015 and 2022.

+In the same year, the country was ranked as the 48th worst place in the world to be a Christian.

 The Constitution of Kazakhstan provides for freedom of religion, and the various religious communities worship largely without government interference.
 Local officials attempt on occasion to limit the practice of religion by some nontraditional groups; however, higher-level officials or courts occasionally intervene to correct such attempts.

 The government's enforcement of previously amended laws led to increased problems for some unregistered groups.
 As of 2007, the law on religion continues to impose mandatory registration requirements on missionaries and religious organizations.
 Most religious groups, including those of minority and nontraditional denominations, reported that the religion laws did not materially affect religious activities.
 Unregistered religious groups experienced an increase in the level of fines imposed for nonregistration in addition to stronger efforts to collect such fines.
 Most registered groups experienced no problems, but the Hare Krishna movement, a registered group, suffered the demolition of 25 homes as part of the Karasai local government's campaign to seize title to its land based on alleged violations of property laws.

 The population maintained its long tradition of secularism and tolerance.
 In particular, Muslim, Russian Orthodox, Roman Catholic, and Jewish leaders reported high levels of acceptance in society.
 During the reporting period, the dominant Islamic and Russian Orthodox leaders publicly criticized a number of nontraditional religious groups.
 The number of registered religious groups and places of worship increased during 2007 for virtually all religious groups, including minority and nontraditional groups.

 The U.S. government discusses religious freedom issues with the Kazakhstan government as part of its overall policy to promote human rights.
 The ambassador and other U.S. officials supported the country's efforts to increase links and mutual understanding among religious groups.
 U.S. officials engaged in private and public dialogue at all levels to urge that proposed amendments to the religion laws are consistent with the country's constitutional guarantees of religious freedom and with the country's tradition of religious tolerance.
 U.S. government officials visited religious facilities, met with religious leaders, and worked with government officials to address specific cases of concern.
 During 2007, the Embassy sponsored exchange programs for leaders of various religious groups to meet with a diverse range of counterparts in the United States.
 Embassy officials maintained an ongoing dialogue with a broad range of groups within the religious community.